pierwoudstra/pirko/README.txt

 reshape of the www.pirko.nl website.

+to do:
+- convert png's to webp or jpeg
+- use grid and not flex for all the project pages
+- make about page interactive

 including some new design principles:
 - 'and' becomes '&'
 - all social media/ work links are on the first page